Saint-Paul-Saint-Louis: 17th century -the new church

+The Jesuit priests became the confessors or "directors of conscience" of the Kings of France.
 Jean-Jacques Olier (founder of the Prêtres de Saint-Sulpice) was baptised in the church on 20 September 1608 and Louis Bourdaloue is buried in the church's crypt.
 Between 1688 and 1698, Marc-Antoine Charpentier was employed by the Jesuits and was master of music in the church of Saint-Paul-Saint-Louis.
 Other masters of music there included André Campra and Louis Marchand.
 Jacques de Létin painted The Death of Saint Louis for the church, which can still be seen here.

 18th-19th century

-When the Parlement de Paris suppressed the Jesuits in 1762, the building was reassigned to the canons of Sainte-Catherine-du-Val-des-Ecoliers.